MiguelCabezasPuerto/MiguelCabezasPuerto/README.md

 - **CoronaTorrent**: A DHT P2P file-sharing system consist on a web torrent client for the BitTorrent P2P network, which allows you to publish and download files through a torrent network.

+- **NeuroHelp**: NeuroHelp is a mobile application that facilitates care center workers early childhood and family members of people with neurodevelopmental disorder the care of said people.
+In addition, it includes games that allow you to reinforce your learning.
+For all this, augmented and virtual reality is used.<a href="https://github.com/MiguelCabezasPuerto/NeuroHelp">Take a look</a>!

 ## 🚀 Some stats
   [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MiguelCabezasPuerto)